-While federal laws do not forbid these multi-tools, the laws in your state or municipality might suggest otherwise.
-You won’t get in trouble if you pack your multi-tool in a fly fishing tackle box and be able to prove that you headed out for a fly fishing outing.
-Don’t be tempted to suspend it on your belt and go with it to a bar, as that can be translated to using the tool for unlawful purposes.
+The carrying of anything that can be used as a weapon can draw attention.
+While federal law does not forbid owning multi-tools, the laws in your state or municipality might suggest otherwise.
+You likely can't get in trouble if you pack your multi-tool in a fly fishing tackle box and can prove that you are going for a fly fishing outing.
+Be careful about displaying it in public and concealing it to use as a weapon later, this can be illegal.

 Why do I need a fly fishing multi-tool?

-Can I purchase it as a gift to a friend or family member?
+Can I purchase it as a gift for a friend or family member?